-The carrying amount of plant and equipment is reviewed annually to ensure it is not in excess of the recoverable amount from these assets.
-The recoverable amount is assessed on the basis of depreciated replacement cost.
+The carrying amount of plant and equipment is reviewed annually to ensure it is not more than the recoverable amount from these assets.
+The recoverable amount is assessed based on depreciated replacement cost.

 Plant and Equipment that have been contributed at no cost or for nominal cost are valued at the fair value of the asset at the date it is acquired.